Rowan Hisayo Buchanan

-Rowan Hisayo Buchanan FRSL (born 2 June 1989) is a British and American writer.
+Rowan Hisayo Buchanan (born 2 June 1989) is a British and American writer.
 Her novels include Harmless Like You, which received a Betty Trask Award and the 2017 Author's Club Best First Novel Award, and Starling Days.
 She is the editor of Go Home!, an anthology of stories by Asian American writers.
 She was elected a Fellow of the Royal Society of Literature in 2023.

 Early life and education

 Buchanan was born in central London to a half-Chinese, half-Japanese American mother and a British father, and grew up between London and New York.
 She earned her B.A. from Columbia University, where she was a Core Scholar.
 She lived in Tokyo, Japan, while working as an intern for a management consulting firm, then earned her M.F.A. from the University of Wisconsin–Madison.